davidlattimore/davidlattimore.github.io/_posts/2025-09-23-wild-update-0.6.0.md

 problems.

 With 0.6.0, we can now link the Chromium web browser.
-This is an interesting stress test for linkers because it's really big.
-The binary, even without debug info is 1.4 GiB.
+This is an interesting stress test for linkers because it's really big - about 1.4 GiB (a previous version of this post incorrectly said that this was without debug info, it's actually with debug info).

 ![Benchmark of time to link Chromium](/images/0.6.0/chromium.svg)